itsukanov/stockcharts/README.md

 I didn't spend time for their realization because it was outside of my aims (see the [motivation](#motivation) part).
 Also, there are several bugs:
 * pins for opening and closing orders hide each other when they are on the same candle
-* the animation speed degrades with increasing amount of data on the chart
+* the animation speed degrades with increasing amount of data on the chart (on mobile devices it works slowly from the beginning)
 * maybe something else

 Quality of the ui code and design of the page are far from ideal because I'm a backend developer.